 Let me wrap up by saying a bit about the Leech lattice.
-As described in my review of Conway and Sloane's book ("Week 20", there is a wonderful branch of mathematics that studies the densest ways of packing spheres in n dimensions.
-Most of the results so far concern lattice packings, packings in which the centers of the spheres form a subset of $\mathbb{R}^n$ closed under addition and scalar multiplication by integers.
-When n=8, the densest known packing is given by the so-called $E_8$ lattice.
+As described in my review of Conway and Sloane's book ("Week 20"), there is a wonderful branch of mathematics that studies the densest ways of packing spheres in n dimensions.
+Most of the results so far concern lattice packings, packings in which the centers of the spheres form a subset of \mathbb{R}^n closed under addition and scalar multiplication by integers.
+When n = 8, the densest known packing is given by the so-called E_8 lattice.
 In "Week 20" I described how to get this lattice using the quaternions and the icosahedron.
 Briefly, it goes as follows.
 The group of rotational symmetries of the icosahedron (not counting reflections) is a subgroup of the rotation group SO(3) containing 60 elements.
 As mentioned above, SO(3) has as a double cover the group SU(2) of unit quaternions.
-So there is a 120-element subgroup of SU(2) consisting of elements that map to elements of SO(3) that are symmetries of the icosahedron.
+So there is a 120element subgroup of SU(2) consisting of elements that map to elements of SO(3) that are symmetries of the icosahedron.
 Now form all integer linear combinations of these 120 special elements of SU(2).
 We get a subring of the quaternions known as the "icosians".

-We can think of icosians as special quaternions, but we can also think of them as special vectors in $\mathbb{R}^8$ , as follows.
-Every icosian is of the form with a,b,c,d,e,f,g,h rational - but not all rational values of $a,\ldots,h$ give icosians.
-The set of all vectors x=(a,b,c,d,e,f,g,h) in $\mathbb{R}^8$ that correspond to icosians in this way is the $\mathrm{E}8$ lattice!
+We can think of icosians as special quaternions, but we can also think of them as special vectors in \mathbb{R}^8 , as follows.
+Every icosian is of the form with a, b, c, d, e, f, g, h rational - but not all rational values of a, \ldots, h give icosians.
+The set of all vectors x = (a, b, c, d, e, f, g, h) in \mathbb{R}^8 that correspond to icosians in this way is the E8 lattice!

-$$(a + \sqrt{5}b) + (c + \sqrt{5}d)i + (e + \sqrt{5}f)j + (q + \sqrt{5}h)k$$
+$$(a + \sqrt{5}b) + (c + \sqrt{5}d)i + (e + \sqrt{5}f)j + (g + \sqrt{5}h)k$$

 The Leech lattice is the densest known packing in 24 dimensions.
 It has all sorts of remarkable properties.
 Here is an easy way to get ones hands on it.
 First consider triples of icosians (x, y, z).
-Let L be the set of such triples with where h is the quaternion $(-\sqrt{5}+i+j+k)/2$ .
-Since we can think of an icosian as a vector in $\mathbb{R}^8$ , we can think of L as a subset of $\mathbb{R}^{24}$ .
-It is a lattice, and in fact, it's the Leech lattice!
-I have a bit more to say about the Leech lattice in "Week 20", but the real place to go for information on this beast is Conway and Sloane's book.
-It turns out to be related to all sorts of other "exceptional" algebraic structures.
-People have found uses for many of these in string theory, so if string theory is right, maybe they are important in physics.
-Personally, I want to understand them more deeply as pure mathematics before worrying too much about their applications to physics.
+Let L be the set of such triples with where h is the quaternion $(-\sqrt{5} + i + j + k)/2$.
+Since we can think of an icosian as a vector in \mathbb{R}^8 , we can think of L as a subset of \mathbb{R}^{24} .
+It is a lattice, and in fact, it's the